uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

         struct inaccessible_it
         {
-            /* unspecified user definition of iterator which doesn't represent "indirectly device accessible" content */ };
+            /* unspecified user definition of iterator  which is not "indirectly device accessible" */ };

-        // This could be omitted.
-It would rely upon the default implementation with the same result std::false_type
+        // The following could be omitted.
+The default overload would provide the same result. std::false_type
         is_onedpl_indirectly_device_accessible(inaccessible_it);
     }